Last Updated 10/18/18

-Last week we closed on our 12th property and our company portfolio is now valued at more than $250,000,000 (click here to see the lesson I learned on my last deal).
-Since this quarter billion dollar mark is sort of a milestone I thought it would be interesting to look at where my potential and current investors live to see if there is anything interesting we could learn from it.
+At the end of 2017, we closed on our 12th property, which put our companies portfolio at over $250,000,000 (click here to see the lesson I learned on our 11th deal).
+Since the quarter billion dollar mark was sort of a milestone, I thought it would be interesting to look at where my potential and current investors live to see if there is anything interesting we could learn from it.

 Yes.
 Yes, there is.